Best Paint for Kitchen Cabinets

 For a completely different look on your kitchen cabinets, you can choose a chalk paint.
 These ultra-matte finishes, originally created by British crafter Annie Sloan, offer the flexibility of creating an aged, burnished or distressed look easily with minimal preparation.

 No one will argue with the fact that for painting projects, the better your surface prep, the better your finished product.
 But Sloan developed this paint to create a more-than-acceptable finish without the heavy prep.
 Keep in mind that chalk paint will not provide a durable enough finish for cabinets without a hard, wax topcoat.

 People who desire a truly nontoxic paint option and the flexibility to achieve a farmhouse-look paint job on their kitchen cabinets can try the products from The Real Milk Paint Co.
 While recipes for milk paint are available online, this company saves you the effort and ships bags of mix straight to your door.
 Once again, these paints do require a wax top coat for durability on cabinets.
 However, the company supports you with several video tutorials demonstrating painting preparation and application techniques.

 Farrow & Ball Modern Eggshell

 Usually people consider eggshell too soft of a finish for cabinetry and furniture, but Farrow & Ball recommends its Modern Eggshell paint specifically for tough applications, such as kitchen cabinets, floors and stairs.
 The quick-drying paint hardens into a washable, durable coating, emits low levels of VOCs and cleans-up with soap and water.
 One note: You will have to sand off or strip away any polished finish before application.
-Make a mess?
-Here’s how to get paint out of your clothes.
+Painting cabinets with this paint is similar to painting a door.